beaunus/dejaview/README.md

 #### Set the callback URL

-You'll need to set the URL that Facebook Login will come back to after successful login.
+You'll need to set the URL that Facebook Login will come back to after a successful login.
 This should be the root domain of the place where your app is running.
 For development localhost will work.
 If you want to use the application without facebook integration you can skip this step.

 ### Environment Variables